C4l1b4n/FairScan/README.md

 # FairScan.sh
-Written by C4l1b4n.
+Wrote by me, C4l1b4n.
-(This is my username also on HackTheBox)
+(This is also my HackTheBox's username.)

 ## Description
 This is a bash script that automates port scans and enumeration of basic services.